 Some kids will fill up on food-based snacks, while others will fill their bellies with juice or milk.
-Any of these foods and beverages can interrupt your child’s appetite for meals.
+Any of these foods and beverages can shift the balance of the diet and interfere with eating.

 Make sure your child has plenty of opportunity to eat meals and snacks on a predictable schedule.

 9. Your Child may be a Disordered Eater

 If you have an older child who won’t eat, you may be dealing with a larger concern called disordered eating.
 When kids and teens cut back on eating, they may be trying to lose weight.